01 of 03

 Are there any Negatives to Using Coir?

-- Coir has a tendency to compact, which will come as no surprise to anyone who has handled a coir brick.
+- Coir tends to compact, which will come as no surprise to anyone who has handled a coir brick.

 - Because it retains water, there is a chance of salt build-up.